huhu/rust-search-extension/docs/content/_index.md

 ## Search nightly docs

 You can prefix **/** before the keyword to search nightly docs.

-However, before your first nightly docs searching, you need to open the nightly docs page, we'll sync the latest nightly docs search index.
+> We'll sync the latest **nightly** search index automatically every day to ensure the docs freshness.
+> There is no extension updating required to get the latest search index since v1.0.

 ## Search with type mode